 Filing Fees

-In North Carolina, it will cost the person filing for a divorce, or the plaintiff, $225 to file the divorce documents.
+In North Carolina, it will cost the person filing for a divorce (a.k.
+A. the Plaintiff), $225 to file the divorce documents.

 Attorney Fees

-In most cases, you’ll need a lawyer to help you complete your paperwork, negotiate with your soon-to-be-ex-spouse, or even take the case to trial if necessary.
+In most cases, you’ll need a local Matthews divorce lawyer to help you complete your paperwork, negotiate with your soon-to-be-ex-spouse, or even take the case to trial if necessary.
+Working with a family law firm like Weaver, Bennett, & Bland, P.A. will result in attorney’s fees.

 Paperwork Fees